Organon & Co. Plans Quarterly Dividend of $0.28 (NYSE:OGN)

 Organon & Co.
-(NYSE:OGN – Get Rating) announced a quarterly dividend on Thursday, May 5th, Zacks reports.
-Stockholders of record on Monday, May 16th will be given a dividend of 0.28 per share on Thursday, June 16th.
-This represents a $1.12 annualized dividend and a dividend yield of 3.21%.
+(NYSE:OGN – Get Rating) declared a quarterly dividend on Thursday, May 5th, Zacks reports.
+Investors of record on Monday, May 16th will be given a dividend of 0.28 per share on Thursday, June 16th.
+This represents a $1.12 annualized dividend and a yield of 3.21%.
 The ex-dividend date is Friday, May 13th.

 Organon & Co.
-(NYSE:OGN – Get Rating) last posted its quarterly earnings results on Thursday, May 5th.
-The company reported $1.65 earnings per share for the quarter, beating analysts’ consensus estimates of $1.30 by $0.35.
-The company had revenue of $1.57 billion for the quarter, compared to the consensus estimate of $1.52 billion.
-Organon & Co. had a negative return on equity of 1,899.41% and a net margin of 21.43%.
-The firm’s quarterly revenue was up 4.1% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $1.56 EPS.
-Sell-side analysts anticipate that Organon & Co. will post 5.4 EPS for the current fiscal year.
+(NYSE:OGN – Get Rating) last issued its earnings results on Thursday, May 5th.
+The company reported $1.65 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.30 by $0.35.
+Organon & Co. had a net margin of 21.43% and a negative return on equity of 1,899.41%.
+The business had revenue of $1.57 billion for the quarter, compared to analysts’ expectations of $1.52 billion.
+During the same quarter in the previous year, the firm posted $1.56 EPS.
+The business’s revenue for the quarter was up 4.1% compared to the same quarter last year.
+Equities analysts anticipate that Organon & Co. will post 5.4 earnings per share for the current year.

-Several equities analysts have recently weighed in on OGN shares.
-Zacks Investment Research cut Organon & Co. from a “hold” rating to a “sell” rating in a report on Wednesday, April 27th.
-The Goldman Sachs Group initiated coverage on shares of Organon & Co. in a research report on Wednesday, April 27th.
-They issued a “buy” rating and a $40.00 price target for the company.
-Finally, Morgan Stanley decreased their price objective on shares of Organon & Co. from $37.00 to $35.00 and set an “equal weight” rating on the stock in a research note on Wednesday, April 6th.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and five have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and a consensus price target of $39.89.
+A number of research analysts recently commented on the company.
+The Goldman Sachs Group started coverage on Organon & Co. in a research note on Wednesday, April 27th.
+They issued a “buy” rating and a $40.00 target price on the stock.
+Morgan Stanley dropped their target price on shares of Organon & Co. from $37.00 to $35.00 and set an “equal weight” rating for the company in a report on Wednesday, April 6th.
+Finally, Zacks Investment Research lowered shares of Organon & Co. from a “hold” rating to a “sell” rating in a report on Wednesday, April 27th.
+One research analyst has rated the stock with a sell rating, four have assigned a hold rating and five have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has a consensus rating of “Hold” and an average target price of $39.89.

 Organon & Co, a health care company, develops and delivers health solutions through a portfolio of prescription therapies in the United States and internationally.
 Its women's health portfolio comprises contraception and fertility brands, such as Nexplanon/Implanon, a long-acting reversible contraceptive.